Nitrofen

 Nitrofen is an herbicide of the diphenyl ether class.
 Because of concerns about its carcinogenicity, the use of nitrofen has been banned in the European Union and in the United States since 1996.
 It has been superseded by related protoporphyrinogen oxidase enzyme inhibitors including acifluorfen and fomesafen.

 In 2002, Nitrofen was detected in organic feed, organic eggs, and organic poultry products in Germany prompting a scandal which caused a decline in all organic meat sales in Europe.

-Nitrofen is listed as an IARC Group 2B carcinogen, meaning it is "possibly carcinogenic to humans".
+Nitrofen is an IARC Group 2B carcinogen, meaning it is "possibly carcinogenic to humans".

+Microorganisms in sewage cometabolise nitrofen, trifluralin, fluchloralin and profluralin; i.e. enzymes from other active metabolic processes also break up these chemicals.
+Over 88 days, nitrofen levels reduced by 40% under aerobic conditions.

+"Tok" was a commercial herbicide of nitrofen.